| | | |

 When I was growing up, we used to eat chicken thighs a lot.
 My dad would grill them either plain or with a tasty sauce.
 My mom used to roast them in the oven.
 I have to say that although I love my chicken thighs grilled, I’m partial to this recipe.

-The combination of the spices and herbs together give the chicken unique flavor.
-Roasting the thighs makes for nice crispy skin, which keeps the chicken moist and delicious.
+The spices and herbs give the chicken a unique flavor.
+Roasting the thighs makes for nice, crispy skin, which keeps the chicken moist, juicy, and delicious.

-So yes, this is my go-to recipe for chicken thighs.
-Thankfully, Christopher loves them too and happily eats them alongside of me.
+So yes, this is my go-to recipe for baked chicken thighs.
+Thankfully, Christopher loves them too and happily eats them alongside me.

 This recipe is Whole30 and gluten-free.